F-I-D-O/Manuals/manuals/LLM.md

 - [`Actualizing`](https://claudionary.com/definition/actualizing/): Getiing from (prior) abstract output to a more concrete explanation required by the user.
 - [`Blanching`](https://claudionary.com/definition/blanching/): refining the user prompt to produce the answer more efficiently.
 - [`Bloviating`](https://claudionary.com/definition/bloviating): spending a lot of processing power on just the preamble/introduction of the response
+- [`Brewing`](https://claudionary.com/definition/brewing/): Claude already have a response prepared, but needs more time to polish it.
 - `Building`: Claude codes
 - [`Canoodling`](https://claudionary.com/definition/canoodling/): Shared activations beteen multiple Claude threads.
 - [`Caramelizing`](https://claudionary.com/definition/caramelizing/): Composing an existing knowledge into a perfct response.